KuhnTycoon/EyeQ/README.md

 # EyeQ

 EyeQ seeks to explore the current capabilities and future potential of quantum computing in image segmentation.
 Our goal in the 2023 NQN Hackathon was to apply a quantum algorithm to solve a real-world problem in sub-classical time complexity.
 Prior image segmentation algorithms have traditionally been performed with the minimum-cut algorithm.
 However, [critics of this approach](https://youtu.be/2IVAznQwdS4) have pointed out issues regarding partition precision -- where some resulting cuts may be trivially small.
 A newer technique for image segmentation is performed via a [Max-Cut](https://en.wikipedia.org/wiki/Maximum_cut) algorithm, which is an NP-Hard problem.
-EyeQ seeks to achieve a quantum speedup on this NP-Hard problem.
+EyeQ seeks to use quantum computing to achieve a speedup on this NP-Hard problem.

 Image segmentation has a wide array of important applications.
 For example, in assessing drought conditions, an image of a lake can be segemented into water and land components, and compared over time*.